SchoolListit/SchoolListIt-App/README.md

 ### Where anyone can share and everyone can benefit
 SchoolListit is the application that pulls it all together in one consistent format no matter how school looks for your family.
 Think of SchoolListIt as a bulletin board in the town square dedicated to what each class needs to get done each week.

-Any homeschool, public school, private school, or karate studio can post the "deliverables" for students and then family members can help keep students on track.
+Any homeschool, public school, private school, or karate studio can post the "deliverables" for students.
+Parents, grandparents, and family friends can help students stay on track.

 - SchoolListIt can push-pull data from any existing system's REST API
 - Parents can use SchoolListIt to help each other out